 Given that these religions only offered explanations of what went wrong, and usually why we are to blame for it not getting fixed alongside of limited coping mechanisms in the meantime; given that none of these religions ever delivered major aspects of what we naturally need and want, and proposed only the promise of "pie in the sky in the bye and bye", any real motivation came in negative essence, primarily from anxiety and fear.

 Needless to say, the major limiting influences on the lifestyle, behavior, and pattern of life of those in the first two categories would have been peer pressure and societal norms instead of any inspirationally compelling vision or inner and solid, self-derived convictions.
-For the "believer" a major focus in life would be "fitting in" sicually and the continued programming of indoctrination and reinforcement through sermons and participation in services, symbols, rites, and ceremonies oriented to otherwise largely irrelevant beliefs, greater and greater amounts of the spiritual opiate.
+For the "believer" a major focus in life would be "fitting in" socially along with the continued programming of indoctrination and reinforcement through sermons and participation in services, symbols, rites, and ceremonies oriented to otherwise largely irrelevant beliefs, greater and greater amounts of the spiritual opiate.
 For the agnostic the focus of life would have been on not being squeezed out, mundane success and probably ill-concealed hedonism.

 And so yes, using this as a metaphor today we have drones and laser-guided missiles pitted against religiously programmed suicide bombers!
 Christendom and Islam are actually flirting around with the possibility of an out and out global religious war and there are those in both camps that would like to see this happen.
 As a consequence of "celebrated" but unhealthy diversity, how would that suit you?

 Within Catholicism, the largest Christian denomination, long standing and major diversities have been accommodated and institutionalized.
 The various groups are denied as being cults or sects by being stylized as "orders", a useful label that covers a certain level of denial.
-Even within a small and ostensibly monolithic denomination like Seventh Day Adventism−which makes some effort to keep everyone on the same page with a creed, central control, and its own parochial educational system−there are significant regional differences and the diversity of belief is ever so much greater than the organization can be willing to admit.
+Even within a small and ostensibly monolithic denomination like Seventh Day Adventism−which makes some effort to keep everyone on the same page with a creed, central control, and its own parochial educational system−there are significant regional differences and the diversity of belief is ever so much greater than the organization leadership can be willing to admit.
 In the Christian seminaries, there are certain subjects and questions that the theologians won't even talk to each other about, partly because of the futility regarding agreement and partly because of the fear of being branded a heretic or worse and the attendant career risk.

 Given that there are two major scientific frameworks for much of what concerns religious thinking, uniformitarian and catastrophic, the gulf between these two is extremely wide and contentious.
 As is the gulf between two other frameworks, creationism and evolutionism.
 Creationism is generally thought to be aligned with catastrophism, and evolutionism aligned with uniformitarian, but what further underscores the diversity is that there are any number of hybrids and combinations.
 Just in terms of chronology and dating for the earth the gulf is between a few thousand years and "millions and billions".

-Partly because of the revolt of Protestantism, the Reformation, partly because of the Renaissance, partly because of the French and other revolutions and the Enlightenment, partly because of the emergence of the United States and both its humanistic Declaration of Independence and largely Iroquois Nation-derived Constitution, and partly because of the travesty of the modern wars−primarily the two world wars and the horror of atomic weapons−Judaism and Christianity have been rocked, revolutionized and conditioned by humanism, but Islam has yet to undergo that transformation.
+Partly because of the revolt of Protestantism, the Reformation, partly because of the Renaissance, partly because of the French and other revolutions and the Enlightenment, partly because of the emergence of the United States and both its humanistic Declaration of Independence and largely Iroquois Nation-derived Constitution, and partly because of the travesty of the modern wars−primarily the two world wars and the horror of atomic weapons−Judaism and Christianity have been rocked, revolutionized and conditioned by and infused with humanism, but Islam has yet to undergo that transformation.

 "Why is it important to consider this question, of why the Industrial Revolution occurred?